All submissions should be sent to Marcy Dubroff, Managing Editor, at firstname.lastname@example.org.

 SECEIJ accepts article from a variety of disciplines that use different documentation styles.
 For consistency, the Journal uses the author-date system common to education journals.
 Footnotes and endnotes should be converted to this style.

 Do not use footnotes or endnotes for listing the works cited.
 Textual notes should be used only for extensions and useful excursions of information that, if included in the body of the text, might disrupt its continuity.
 Notes should be consecutively numbered throughout the manuscript with superscript Arabic numerals.

 Best practice is to use the Microsoft Word footnote function.
 RTF files should number footnotes consecutively and place them at the end of the article as Notes.

-Documentation should be placed in a reference list at the end of the text.
+Documentation should be placed in a reference list in APA Format at the end of the text.
 All sources listed in the reference list must be cited at appropriate points in the text by: author’s last name, publication year, and pagination where appropriate, as indicated below.

 Author’s name in text: Banks (1995).

 Including pagination (for a quotation): (Jenkins 2002, 62).